-Dedicated Petty Theft Defense in Visalia and Fresno
+Dedicated Petty Theft Defense in Visalia, Fresno, Bakersfield

 Under the California Penal Code theft is divided into two degrees, the first of which is termed grand theft; the second, petty theft.
 The latter charge involves a less serious crime.
 The level of the felony classification and punishment for theft depends on the value of the property taken.